tsmith608/SecureWeather/README.md

 # 3-Day Weather Forecast App

 Fetch a 3-day weather forecast using the OpenWeatherMap API.
-Simple CLI app that will be used to study secure software development design principles.
+CLI app that will be used to study secure software development design principles.
+This project has been hardened with client-side validation principles and error handling.

 ## Features
 - Retrieves a 3-day weather forecast based on ZIP code and country code.